oresat/oresat-linux/docs/general_design/boot_process.rst

 - The AM335x will then boot U-Boot image of the select storage device.
 - U-Boot will read the AM335x's EEPROM to figure out what specific AM335x device it is.
-OreSat cards will have the Beagleboard's PocketBeagle value wriiten to its EEPROM, so U-Boot will then load the PocketBeagle's device tree.
+OreSat cards will have the Beagleboard's PocketBeagle value written to its EEPROM, so U-Boot will then load the PocketBeagle's device tree.
 - U-Boot will then try to boot the Linux kernel and will pass of the device tree to the Linux kernel.